Table of Contents Show

-- As with direct ownership, you are subject to estate taxes when you own property as a United States corporation.
+- You are subject to estate taxes when you own property as a United States corporation with direct ownership.

 - Any repatriated operating income on your real estate is subject to an additional tax of 30 percent.
-This applies to all of your holdings.
+Applies; to all of your real estate holdings.

-- FIRPTA taxes don’t apply to stock sales, but they do apply to the real property interest.
+- FIRPTA taxes don’t apply to stock sales but the real property interest.

 - You do not pay estate taxes or gift taxes on real estate owned by a foreign corporation.

-Speak with a qualified tax accountant who has experience with foreign corporations for more information on tax advantages and disadvantages as they relate to your case.
+Please speak with a qualified tax accountant with experience with foreign corporations for more information on tax advantages and disadvantages related to your case.

-Some non-resident aliens create a limited liability corporation (LLC) to get some of the benefits of buying a property through a corporation along with the flexibility of direct ownership.
-Limited liability corporations get their name from the way that the U.S. government assigns a limited tax liability to the owner or owners of the LLC.
+Some non-resident aliens create a limited liability corporation (LLC) to get some benefits of buying a property through a corporation and the flexibility of direct ownership.
+Limited liability corporations get their name from how the U.S. government assigns a limited tax liability to the owner or owners of the LLC.

-Here’s what you need to know about purchasing property through an LLC:
+Here’s what you need to know about purchasing a property through an LLC:

-- You can form an LLC alone or with partners to purchase a property.
-If you are the sole owner, United States tax law treats you as a disregarded entity.
-This means that for tax purposes, you are not a separate body from your LLC.
+- You can form an LLC alone or with partners to acquire a property.
+United States tax law treats you as a disregarded entity if you are the sole owner.
+It means you are not an independent body from your LLC for tax purposes.

-- A limited liability corporation serves as a partnership when it has multiple owners.
+- An LLC corporation serves as a partnership when it has multiple owners.

-- Many countries do not have a limited liability corporation designation or assess more of tax liability for people with LLCs.
-Your home country’s tax laws will play an important role in determining whether ownership through an LLC is worthwhile.
+- Many countries do not have a limited liability corporation designation or assess more tax liability for people with LLCs.
+Your home country’s tax laws will play an essential role in determining whether ownership through an LLC is worthwhile.

-If you do not want to file personal income taxes and your home country assigns a similar tax status to LLCs as the United States, this is indeed an option to consider.
+If you do not want to file personal income taxes, your home country assigns a similar tax status to LLCs as the United States.

-In a layered structure, you own a United States corporation through a foreign corporation or trust.
-Tiered structures are an especially popular option for the following reasons:
+You own a United States corporation through a foreign corporation or trust in a layered structure.
+Tiered structures are especially popular.

 - There is no personal tax return requirement.